 Today, models line up to get every inch of their body measured while casting director Nancy Shirkani and assistant casting director Charli Andreasen decide which model best fits the vision of the artist.
 “We get so many people,” remarked Andreasen regarding the three-day selection process of two volunteer casts – a total of 212 models from the 1,200 that audition beginning in January.
 Those cast for nude roles are not identified by Pageant officials out of respect for their privacy.
 But some chose to describe their experience anyway.

-When 18-year old Farah Bivens, of Fullerton, was cast in her first role as the gilt bronze statue “Harmony,” by Charles Gumery atop the Opera Garnier in Paris, she immediately looked up the piece.
-“I didn’t understand how I would look like that,” Bivens said.
+One 18-year old who was cast in her first role as the gilt bronze statue “Harmony,” by Charles Gumery atop the Opera Garnier in Paris, immediately looked up the piece.
+“I didn’t understand how I would look like that,” said the Fullerton woman, who declined to be identified.
 “It is shocking to see yourself in another color and shiny.”

 “I didn’t expect to be nude.
 I had just turned 18 so checked the box simply because I could, and I have liked it ever since.”